Tampines: Bus

 There are three bus interchanges — Tampines Bus Interchange, Tampines North Bus Interchange and Tampines Concourse Bus Interchange.
 All of them are located in Tampines New Town.

-Tampines Bus Interchange is the primary bus interchange serving Tampines New Town in Singapore, operated by SBS Transit Ltd and owned by the Land Transport Authority.
+Tampines Bus Interchange is the primary bus interchange serving Tampines New Town in Singapore, operated by Go-Ahead Singapore and owned by the Land Transport Authority.
 It complements the high-capacity rail network and supports the hub-and-spoke transport model.
 Tampines Bus Interchange hosts 23 bus services that cater to approximately 325,000 passengers daily, making it the fourth busiest bus interchange in Singapore.
 The interchange has evolved from the original Tampines Bus Terminal established in 1983, which was later replaced by a larger temporary terminal to accommodate the increasing population and transport demand.

 The current Tampines Bus Interchange, located in Tampines Central, began operations in phases starting in November 1987.
 Built at a cost of S$5 million, it features 85 bus bays and a comprehensive set of trunk and feeder services linking Tampines to the rest of Singapore.
 The interchange underwent refurbishments in 2008 to become barrier-free, and again in 2017 to add new alighting berths to prevent bus bunching.

 Tampines Concourse Bus Interchange opened on 18 December 2016, to manage peak-hour demand and passenger load at the adjacent Tampines Bus Interchange.
-It was designated for new services with lower demand.

 Tampines North Bus Interchange opened on 27 November 2022 to serve new residents in Tampines North.
 It will be redeveloped to be part of the Tampines North Integrated Transport Hub (ITH).

 Changi Business Park Bus Terminal is a bus terminal in the northern part of Changi Business Park.
 The terminal, which opened on 20 December 2015, introduced two new Bus Services Enhancement Programme (BSEP) bus services to enhance transportation options around the Changi Business Park.